Last Updated on 14 August 2023 by Poorna & Brinda

 The Inner Court yard – This place and rooms around it are used by ladies of the house.
 Since ladies never used to go out, it was necessary to provide light to them and hence the court yard.

 Our second stop for the day was at the house of Mrs Meenakshi Meiyyappan.
 Beautifully maintained by her, this is again another example of how these mansions would have even in their hey days.

 The Main Hall – Notice the Czech chandelier and colourful roof

 Antique Rose wood chairs inlaid with mother of pearls from Indonesia

 Unfortunately, these outstanding mansions are vanishing by the day as the present owners are either not interested to maintain them or they are unable to do so due to their financial condition.
 Those who believe in family pride continue to live in these houses but are unable to maintain them.

-Just look at this house in this pictiue – the one in the rear – which is bigger than the ones mentioned above but is badly maintained.
-The main door made of Burma teak in this house with intricate art work is worth anywhere around 60-70lakhs!!!
+Just look at this house in this picture – the one in the rear – which is bigger than the ones mentioned above but is badly maintained.
+The main door made of Burma teak in this house with intricate artwork is worth anywhere around 60-70lakhs!!!

 But the families who live in are poor and unable to maintain the house.
 Eventually many of these mansions have been sold to antique dealers who after pulling down the houses take away the artefacts from the house and return the plot.

 The evening was spent in the lovely garden.
 The dinner was a feast of seven course meal!

 Our next day’s plan was to visit the village of Attangudi and the village of Kanadukathan.